 To ensure that your new home is solid and ready for inclement weather, high water, and floods, it’s essential to choose a coastal builder that is both professional and experienced.
 A seasoned builder understands the building codes and regulations for the area, allowing a home to pass all of its inspections during the planning and building phases as well as the final inspection after the home is complete.
 They also know which materials perform the best, the best types of foundation repair, and the general BFE.
 Professional builders also know that getting up-to-date flood maps and having the soil tested is essential for every plot of land, even if they already have a good idea of how the soil is going to perform and where the BFE is located.

 Skipping out on a professional and experienced builder for your coastal home can have dire consequences.
-Imagine having your custom coastal home built only to discover that the wrong foundation pillars were used or an old BFE was used to determine the height of the piling foundations.
+Imagine having your custom coastal home built only to discover that the wrong foundation pillars were used or an old BFE was used to determine the height of the foundation piles .
 These types of mistakes can put your family and your home at risk.

 Before you build, it is essential to know the type of flood zone in which your property is located.
 The Federal Emergency Management Agency (FEMA) identifies four categories of flood zones, including Low to Moderate, High-Risk Areas, High-Risk Coastal Areas, and areas of unknown but suspected flood risk.
 The categories are further broken down into 12 zones: